igorti/solvi-docs/source/index.html.md

 last_name | required | Last name

 <aside>
-Parameters above must be wrapped into `user` attribute and sent as JSON payload in POST request, see example.
+Parameters above must be wrapped into `user` attribute and sent as JSON payload in POST request, see the example.
 </aside>

 ## Generate user-specific token